wrathematics/openblasctl/README.md

 * **Author:** Drew Schmidt

 A micro-package for controlling the number of threads used by OpenBLAS from R.  If you're somehow incapable of using the `OMP_NUM_THREADS` environment variable, then you can use this.
-Control the number of OpenBLAS threads from R.

 ## Installation